Public transport accessibility level: Application in other areas

-Ahmedabad, India
+Ahmedabad

-The London PTAL method was first applied in the Indian context to Ahmedabad in 2014 (see figure) by Bhargav Adhvaryu and Jay Shah.
+The London PTAL method was first applied in the Indian context to Ahmedabad in 2014 (see figure Ahmedabad PTAL 2014) by Bhargav Adhvaryu and Jay Shah.
 PTAL mapping for other Indian cities if under progress.
 In the London method, points of interest (POIs) were considered by the actual development (e.g., buildings).
 However, in Ahmedabad, given the lack of availability of building footprint data at the time of the study, the method deviated by construing POIs as centroids of a 1 km2 grid.
 Given that the purpose of the study was to explore implications of PTAL at a macro-scale (i.e., development/ master plan level – the study area being 465 km2) and the data constraints, the grid-cell approach seemed justified (comparison for which is discussed in the section on Surat application).
 In addition, it made the computations much faster.

 The others adaptation of London method to Ahmedabad included revisiting walk speed and public transport service reliability assumptions.
 Most of the roads in Ahmedabad do not have footpaths and, if any, are usually occupied by street vendors and parking.
 Therefore, people are forced to walk on the road (the black-top surface), which creates unsafe and potentially hazardous situations, such that walking is avoided as much as possible, even for short trips.
 To account for this discomfort walk speed was decreased to 60m/min (based on a few samples) as against 80m/min used in London.
 The reliability factor added in case of London (to allow for additional wait times) were 2 minutes and 0.75 minutes for buses and rail services, respectively.
 In Ahmedabad, this was changed to 2.5 minutes for city buses (AMTS) and 1 minute for BRTS (based on empirical observations), and 0.75 minutes was not changed for the proposed metrorail – Ahmedabad Metro (a section of which started operation in March 2019).
 Lastly, in London 8 minutes (i.e., 640m) and 12 minutes (i.e., 960m) were used as the threshold walk distances to bus and rail SAPs, respectively; SAPs beyond these distances are rejected.
 However, in Ahmedabad, surveys to determine willingness to walk for public transport were not carried out.
 Therefore, the farthest SAP from a POI (not accounted for in any other POI) was measured, which turned out to be 993m.
 At 60m/min, this give as willingness to walk at about 16 minutes, which seemed reasonable.

 The Ahmedabad study discussed several uses of PTAL mapping: